Building or Rebuilding in a Flood Hazard Area

 If a structure is determined to be substantially damaged or substantially improved, it must be brought into compliance with the Village’s Floodplain Management Ordinance and the Florida Building Code (FBC) — including elevating the structure and utilities to or above the Base Flood Elevation (BFE).

-Only parking, building access, and limited storage are allowed below the BFE.
+Only parking, building access, and limited storage are allowed below the BFE plus one foot of freeboard.

 construction